duktig-solutions/Duktig-microservice-php/docs/references/coding-standards.md

 Variables
 ---

-In Duktig.Microservice variable names should be defined much readable as it's possible.
+In Duktig PHP Framework variable names should be defined much readable as it's possible.

 #### Variables definition rules